- Home

 - Child Tax Credit

-But if something happens in your life that affects your benefits, like starting a new job or having a baby, you might need to apply for Universal Credit.
+If something happens in your life that affects your benefits, like starting a new job or having a baby, you might need to apply for Universal Credit.

 If you’re already claiming Universal Credit, any housing costs you're entitled to should already be included in your Universal Credit payment.